 Plastids

 Plastids are similar to mitochondria in that they help in the production and storage of food (glucose).
-They are only found in plants and contain different pigments.
+They are found in plants as well as a few other eukaryotes and contain different pigments.

-The main difference between mitochondria and plastids is that mitochondria are found in all eukaryotic cells, but plastids are exclusive to plants and algae.
+The main difference between mitochondria and plastids is that mitochondria are found in all eukaryotic cells, but plastids are exclusive to plants, algae, protists and a few other eukaryotes.

 Conclusion

-Mitochondria and Plastids are very important cell organelles that perform different functions.
-The main difference between Mitochondria and Plastids are that plastids are present only in plants, mitochondria, on the other hand, are present in all eukaryotic cells.
+Mitochondria and plastids are very important cell organelles that perform different functions.
+The main difference between mitochondria and plastids is that plastids are present in plants and other aforementioned organisms; mitochondria, on the other hand, are present in all eukaryotic cells.

 Explore more: Mitochondria

-These were a brief introduction on the difference between mitochondria and plastids.
+These were a brief introduction to the difference between mitochondria and plastids.
 For more information related to other cell organelles, their structure, functions and for other related topics, keep visiting BYJU’S Biology